Buffer overflow issue in UnrealIRCd, despite use of strncat

 Because input is limited to 510 bytes as well, the ability to overflow is limited.
 I'll leave out the details but in practice one can overflow the buffer about ~60 bytes under normal circumstances.
 Maybe up to ~120 in unusual circumstances.

-First of all it's important to know where buf is located.
-It's slightly unusual in this case that buf is neither on the stack nor on the heap.
+is neither on the stack nor on the heap.
 It's a global variable.
 And in our case it's a global variable within the m_ison module.

 A module what?
 Well, UnrealIRCd uses modules heavily, it loads a lot of commands in their own .so files (dynamically loaded object files).
 This allows users to enable/disable features on the fly and also fix things (including this bug) without a restart, without any downtime.
 The .so is simply unloaded/loaded/reloaded.

-Let's find out the exact address of buf:
+Let's find out the exact address of buf

 (gdb) p &buf